Timeless Writing Advice From William Zinsser’s ‘On Writing Well’

 More often than not, however, verbosity does little more than make our writing needlessly complicated, if not outright frustrating to read.

-Having worked with many writers over the years, it’s clear to me that one of the most effective and practical strategies aspiring writers can use to improve the quality of their writing is to commit to using much simpler sentences.
+One of the most effective and practical strategies aspiring writers can use to improve the quality of their writing is to commit to using much simpler sentences.

 Brilliant ideas often get lost in the murkiness of unclear prose.
 It’s far too easy to let wordiness undo the good work an excellent idea performs.
 When you write, say exactly what you mean to say and nothing else.